 How to Paint Trim Perfectly Every Time

-Look high, look low, look down a hallway, or out a window—it’s all but impossible to be in a home without some sort of trim in the picture.
+Look high, look low, glance down a hallway, or peer out a window—it's nearly impossible to be in a home without catching a glimpse of some form of trim in the frame.

 This guide covers all the bases of how to paint trim, starting from repairing cracks to the priming and painting process.
 We’ll even cover how to paint trim in a room with carpet.
 Before you know it, that oft-overlooked trim will be the darling of your eye.

 Assessing Your Trim